asabuncuoglu13/faid/docs/metadata/managing-metadata.md

 ```

 ## Update Fairness Metadata
 FAID expects you to follow a standard recording format in fairness metric reporting.
 Although it will not generate an error, it will be unhappy about it and will warn you.
+You can use Fairness Metrics Ontology (<https://github.com/frankj-rpi/fairness-metrics-ontology/tree/main>) as the standard relational map of fairness notions and metrics.

 Let's say, you want to record statistical parity difference.
 The resulting YAML file should look like this:

 ```yaml
 name: "statistical parity difference"